echoromeo/hanobo/README.md

       WARNING (MainThread) [homeassistant.loader] You are using a custom component for nobo_hub.climate which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.

 * You can now add "Nobø Ecohub" as an integration in the Home Assistant UI.
-  * Week profiles for "off" and "on" settings are set as options in the UI.
+  * Week profiles for "off" and "on" settings are set as options in the UI using the "Configure" button on the integration.

 * Play around and figure out what does not work..